Nodus Medical is a healthcare startup developing a voice-controlled digital assistant for surgical teams performing an operation.

 The Zurich-based company was founded by a group of leading surgeons, Air Force pilots, and technology enthusiasts.
 Nodus offers an aviation-inspired, tech-enabled workflow solution for surgical procedures.

 Netguru partnered with Nodus, designed the UX and UI for the platform, and developed the frontend.
-If you want to learn more about Nodus and our first project together, read the interview with the company's CEO Lukas Vogt.
+If you want to learn more about Nodus and our first project together, read the interview with the company's former CEO Lukas Vogt.

 The Nodus Medical platform is available for surgical teams in a Software-as-a-Service (SaaS) model and is being used in hospitals across Europe to streamline the surgical process by providing valuable data during the procedure while lowering the mental stress of surgeons.